espocrm/documentation/docs/administration/troubleshooting.md

 ## Web browser cache issue

-1\.
-Press Ctrl + F5 > try to check again;
+1. Press Ctrl + F5 -> check again;

-2\.
-Clear a browser's cache with its advanced settings > try to check again;
+2. Clear a browser's cache with its advanced settings -> check again;

-3\.
-Open a developer tools panel (F12 key in Firefox/Chrome) >
-refresh a web page > investigate the `Console` and the `Network` tabs.
+3. Open a developer tools panel (F12 key in Firefox/Chrome) -> refresh a web page -> investigate the `Console` and the `Network` tabs.
-4\.
-If some page elements are corrupted or JavaScript scenario doesn't work, then make sure you don't have enabled any browser plugins (e.g. Ad-Block) or installed any other software that can restrict executing the javascript code.
+4. If some page elements are corrupted or JavaScript scenario doesn't work, then make sure you don't have enabled any browser plugins (e.g. Ad-Block) or installed any other software that can restrict executing the javascript code.

 ## Emails are not being fetched